muldon/CROKAGE-replication-package/README.md

 ## Prerequisites

 Note: all the experiments were conducted over a server equipped with 32 GB RAM, 3.1 GHz on four cores and 64-bit Linux Mint Cinnamon operating system.
 We strongly recommend a similar or better hardware environment.
 The operating system however could be changed.

+Note2: for now we only provide a replication package.
+The tool source code will be released soon, as soon.

 Softwares:
 1. [Java 1.8]